County roads will receive maintenance in the following manner:

 In Extreme Circumstances

-County roads may not receive same day maintenance:
+County roads may not receive same day maintenance if:

-Emergencies require route equipment and operators at some other county location.
+Emergencies require route equipment and operators at a specific county location.

 Property Owner Liability